AugustoSodre/AugustoSodre/README.md

 * C: The language that whispers wisdom.
 * Go: Versatile, good for building things fast.
 * HTML/CSS: Shaping the visual of the web.
-* Linux: My playground, where I duel the command line beast.
+* Linux: My playground, where I duel the command line.

 ## My Latest Creations: